 Although I wrote on this topic in 2013 for (a now defunct) imagirl.ca, I think it’s body-positive message is just as important today.
-That’s why I am re-posting it here (with minor updates) for those of you who might be looking at your friends, hating yourself by comparison.
+That’s why I am re-posting it here (with minor updates) for those of you who might be looking at your friends, and thinking yourself less by comparison.

 Imagine: You and your best girlfriend are sitting in the bathroom, painting your toenails.
 You don’t have any real issues with your feet, but your friend blurts out in the middle of a paint stroke, “Ew!
 My index toe is sooooo loooong.
 I hate it!”